gipumpkin/gipumpkin.github.io/steps.md

 Assumes that you can find command line and that you have [atom](https://atom.io/) or another text editor that shows directory trees and makes things in nice colors.

 This is not a tutorial for "easiest way to get Jekyll up and running."
 Instead, it's about getting to know how jekyll works.
+Also, this site is not meant as a standalone tutorial.
+It assumes that I (Laurie) am interjecting to explain things, and guide people.
+There are great tutorials for standalone learning!
+This is not one of them.

 ### Installing jekyll